What is the IS:link+Erasmus option?

 Erasmus is a program of the European Union, which promotes the cooperation of universities within Europe as well as the mobility of students and lecturers.
 Through the Erasmus program, students can spend a semester or exchange year abroad at an Erasmus partner university of the UDE.
 The study period abroad lasts a minimum of 3 and a maximum of 12 months.
 As an Erasmus scholarship holder, you will receive an Erasmus grant to financially support your travel and accommodation costs.
 The application for the Erasmus program takes place directly at the UDE.

 The Erasmus program is fully implemented in 34 so-called program countries.
 Within the European Union, these include: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden.
-In addition, outside the EU include: Iceland, Liechtenstein, Northern Macedonia, Norway, Serbia, Turkey, United Kingdom.
+In addition, outside the EU are included: Iceland, Liechtenstein, Northern Macedonia, Norway, Serbia, Turkey, United Kingdom.

 Exchanges are based on agreements concluded between the faculties of the UDE and faculties of other European universities.
 Accordingly, a cooperation of the UDE does not apply to the entire university and each subject, but enables a faculty-specific Erasmus stay at a partner university.
 Non-subject-specific applications are excluded.